 "Retail of Chinese herbal medicines" means the selling of any Chinese herbal medicines to a person who obtains the same other than for the purpose of wholesale; and "dispense of Chinese herbal medicines" means the preparation and supply of Chinese herbal medicines on or in accordance with a prescription given by a registered or listed Chinese medicine practitioner.

 Applicants who retail or dispense the Chinese herbal medicines must first obtain a retailer licence in Chinese herbal medicines.

 Applicants are required to submit in person or by registered post the duly completed Application Form for Retailer licence in Chinese Herbal Medicines (Form 1A) with the Documentation Checklist - Application for Retailer licence in Chinese Herbal Medicines (Checklist 2A) accompanied by the required documents listed therein.
+Applicants may also submit application via online form.
 The required documents include:

 Copy of Business Registration Certificate

 For limited company,

 Copy of Certificate of Incorporation; and